 The management of the company and the execution of the company's strategy are subject to a number of financial risks.
-The Directors have identified the need to manage the company's material financial risks, including liquidity, credit, exchange rate risk and interest rate risks.
-These risks are managed by Cadent Gas Limited's (a fellow subsidiary of Quadgas MidCo Limited) Treasury function ("Treasury") which invests surplus funds, mitigates foreign exchange exposure and manages borrowings for Quadgas MidCo Limited and fellow group subsidiaries.
+The Directors have identified the need to manage the company's material financial risks, including liquidity, credit, exchange rate risk, interest rate risks, and inflation rate risks.
+These risks are managed by Cadent Gas Limited's Treasury function ("Treasury") which invests surplus funds, mitigates foreign exchange exposure and manages borrowings for Cadent Gas Limited and its subsidiary.

 Treasury also seeks to limit third party counterparty risk which arises from the investment of surplus funds and the use of derivative financial instruments.
-Treasury monitors the exposure that Quadgas Finance Plc and its fellow group subsidiaries have with each of their counterparties against agreed limits and these limits are monitored regularly and updated for changes in credit ratings.
+Treasury monitors the exposure that Cadent Finance Plc has with each of its counterparties against agreed limits and these limits are monitored regularly and updated for changes in credit ratings.